-In Kujaku Ou 2, the infamous warlord Oda Nobunaga has come back to life in modern-day Japan, and seeks to revive an Old Testament-inspired demon he had been introduced to centuries earlier by a group of Portuguese Jesuits in hopes of attaining ultimate power.
+In Kujaku Ou 2, the infamous warlord Oda Nobunaga has come back to life in modern-day Japan, and seeks to revive an Old Testament-inspired demon he had been introduced to centuries earlier by a group of Portuguese Jesuits who now do his bidding as ghostly servants.
 Nobunaga eventually snatches Kujaku’s friend Asura, who has mystical powers of her own, and takes her to his newly-revived castle of Azuchi.
-There is a vague historical basis to this story ; Oda Nobunaga is a major figure of Japanese’s warring states period, and he did associate with Jesuit missionaries.
-His razing of temples and large-scale massacres make him a common villain in Japanese fiction, and may help explain why Azuchi castle was burned to the ground right after his death.
+There is an historical background to this story ; Oda Nobunaga was a major figure of Japanese’s warring states period, and he did associate with Jesuit missionaries.
+His razing of temples and large-scale massacres made him a common villain in Japanese fiction, and may be the reason why Azuchi castle was burned to the ground after his death.
 Other works prefer to focus on his military exploits, and he appears as either protagonist or antagonist in numerous video games.